Maximal Objectives in the Multi-armed Bandit with Applications

 \begin{theorem} Consider a class $\mathcal{V}=\mathcal{M}^K$ of $K$-armed stochastic bandits and let $(\pi_T)_{T\in\mathbb{N}}$ be a consistent sequence of policies for $\mathcal{V}$.
 Then, for all $\bnu \in \mathcal{V}$ such that the optimal arm is unique,

 where $k^*$ is the optimal arm with the highest mean $\mu^*$. \end{theorem}

-The proof of Theorem~\ref{thm:asymplwb} is presented in Section~\ref{apx:thmasymplwb} in the Appendix.
+The proof of Theorem~\ref{thm:asymplwb} is presented in Section~\ref{apx:asymplwb} in the Appendix.
 The result has an intuitive explanation.
 For convenience, we denote $d_i = d_{\textup{inf}}\left(\nu_i, \mu^*, \mathcal{M}\right)$.
 Similar to the proof of the lower bound for the sum objective \citep{lai1985asymptotically}, we can show that for any consistent sequence of policies, each suboptimal arm $i$ must be pulled $\Omega(\log T/d_i)$ number of times in expectation.
 However, unlike the sum objective where each such pull yields a mean reward of $\mu_i$ and results in an expected regret of $\Delta_i$, for the max objective, each such pull is wasteful and results in an expected regret of $\mu^*$.